noise-course/course-project-rajatkha-maroon/final/report/source/discussion_conclusion.md

 1. Match the nPrintML feature configuration to the official settings.
 2. Incorporate tools to search a larger model space with cross-validation.
-3. Explore sequence-based models (e.g., CNNs or Transformers over packet byte sequences) as an alternative to static hashed feature vectors.
+3. Explore sequence-based models (e.g., CNNs or Transformers over packet byte sequences) as an alternative.
 4. Explore hyper-parameter settings of the models used.